rutherford-nj/www.rutherfordboronj.com/upcoming-events/repair-cafe.md

 **At the Rutherford Public Library, 150 Park Ave (please us rear auditorium entrance of library)**

-February’s repair café will have the following stations:  bicycles, clothing and cloth items, jewelry, small appliances, computers and electronics, lamps, sewing machines, sewing machines, wooden items and furniture, knife sharpening, and, only until 2:30 small engines (lawnmowers et al).
+May's’s repair café will have the following stations:  bicycles, clothing and cloth items, jewelry, small appliances, computers and electronics, lamps, sewing machines, sewing machines, wooden items and furniture, knife sharpening, and, only until 2:30 small engines (lawnmowers et al).

 Rules: All clothing must be clean.
 Participants with multiple items go back to the end of the line after having their first item fixed.
 Last entry for repairs will be at 3:00.